Adarsha-React/Javascript-Coding-Practice/README.md

 We can add some alarm to alert for every 5 or 10 minutes.
 It can tell us the exact time (state in JS) on each alarm.

 In Javascript also, this is only called throttling - we might execute a function which should run on every 5 or 10 seconds regardless of what has happened in between.
 It will consider the state of the variable or any events whatever was there while finishing the giving time.

+In JavaScript, the value of this inside a regular function depends on how the function is called:

+If a function is called as a method of an object (like in the data.greet()), this will refer to the object that the method belongs to (data in this case).

+If a function is called without an explicit context (i.e., as a standalone function or inside a callback function like in setTimeout), this will refer to the global object (window in a browser) or be undefined in strict mode.

+However, if you had used the arrow function in the setTimeout callback, it would have consoled "hello Ajay Ravi" as expected.
+Why?
+Because arrow functions do not have their own this.
+The value of "this" inside an arrow function remains the same throughout the lifecycle of the function and is always bound to the value of "this" in the closest non-arrow parent function.
+The behavior of this inside of an arrow function differs from the regular function's this behavior.
+The arrow function doesn't define its own execution context but resolves to the one from the outer function.
+No matter how or where being executed, this value inside of an arrow function always equals this value from the outer function.
+In other words, the arrow function resolves this lexically.